 Titanium Backpacking Pots

 Titanium cook pots are the best choice if your top priority is saving weight.
-But titanium backpacking pots are more expensive than aluminum or stainless steel pots and best used for boiling water to rehydrate food rather than cooking or frying more complex meals.
+But titanium backpacking pots are more expensive than aluminum or stainless steel pots and are best used for boiling water to rehydrate food rather than cooking or frying more complex meals.

 - Stronger than steel or aluminum